podguzovvasily/backup/readme.md

 -----------

 After making waypaths and log name changes run backup.cmd with administartive privilegies.
 That`s it.
-Robocopy will crerate mirrored backup and log file.
+Robocopy will crerate cumulative backup and log file.
 Please, attend!
-Robocopy will delete files in your backup, which were deleted from source destination.
-For cumulative robocopy backups use script from cumulative branch.
-In this case robocopy will not delete files in your backup, which were deleted in source destination.
+Robocopy will not delete files in your backup, which were deleted from source destination.
+For mirrored robocopy backups, please use script from master branch.
+In this case robocopy will delete files in your backup, which were deleted in source destination.

 WHAT's NEXT
 -----------